-Alice Springs Future Grid is trialing the Northern Territory’s first residential Virtual Power Plant (VPP).
-The Solar Connect VPP trial is exploring how a VPP in Alice Springs could help keep the grid stable while increasing the amount of clean energy in the local power system.
+Alice Springs Future Grid trialled the Northern Territory’s first residential Virtual Power Plant (VPP).
+The Solar Connect VPP trial explored how a VPP in Alice Springs could help keep the grid stable while increasing the amount of clean energy in the local power system.

-The trial was launched in October 2022 by NT Minister for Renewables and Energy Selena Uibo, along with Minster for Desert Knowledge Australia, Chansey Paech.
+The trial ran from October 2022 to October 2023, launched by NT Minister for Renewables and Energy Selena Uibo, along with Minster for Desert Knowledge Australia, Chansey Paech.

 What is a Virtual Power Plant?